 *When a full day care service also takes children not on a full day basis, sessional service adult numbers apply.

-The HSE can limit the maximum number of pre-school children who may be catered for at the same time.
+The Child and Family Agency can limit the maximum number of pre-school children who may be catered for at the same time.
 This provision is aimed at preventing over-crowding in pre-school services.
-If the HSE proposes to limit numbers, the provider will be notified and has the opportunity to appeal or make representations about this decision.
+If the Child and Family Agency proposes to limit numbers, the provider will be notified and has the opportunity to appeal or make representations about this decision.

 Anyone providing a pre-school childcare service should ensure that no corporal punishment is inflicted on any child attending the service.
 There should be written policies and procedures to deal with and to manage a child’s challenging behaviour and to assist the child to manage his or her behaviour.